agentproxy-dev/agentproxy/docs/openapi-3.1-implementation-plan.md

 - [ ] Prepare for maintainer review

 #### Success Criteria
+- [ ] Comprehensive test coverage for all new features
 - [ ] Reference resolution working for components
 - [ ] Performance meets or exceeds 3.0 implementation
 - [ ] Code quality meets project standards